platformsh/platformsh-docs/docs/src/overview/yaml/platform-yaml-tags.md

 ### `yaml`

 Use `yaml` to include an external YAML file inline as if entered directly.
-Because `yaml` is the default you can use it without specifying the properties.
+Because `yaml` is the default, you can use it without specifying the type.

-The `yaml` type is the default, meaning it may reference a file inline without specifying a type.

 For example, you could have your configuration for works defined in a `worker.yaml` file: